🎉Grand Opening: May 2026

 Dental Trauma

 Accidents, falls, or sports injuries can result in chipped, fractured, or completely knocked-out teeth.
 In cases where a tooth has been dislodged, time is a critical factor.
-Our guide on managing a broken tooth outlines the immediate steps to take.
+Seeking dental attention as quickly as possible may improve the chances of saving the tooth.

 Swelling or Signs of Infection

 Facial swelling, a persistent bad taste in the mouth, or a visible swelling on the gum may indicate a dental infection or abscess.
-These symptoms should be assessed promptly.
-Our guide on the warning signs of a spreading tooth infection explains when immediate attention is needed.
+These symptoms should be assessed promptly, as untreated dental infections can sometimes affect wider health.

 Lost or Damaged Restorations